Testing: Longitudinal Chromatic Aberration and focus shift

 Same story at 35mm: While the four lenses are almost indistinguishable at f2.8 in the center, the Sigma ekes out a slight advantage in the APS-C- and FF-corner over the Tamron and Nikon.
 The Sony has the sharpest FF-corner.

 At 50mm f2.8 the Sigma has a slightly fuzzy FF-corner and the Sony the softest APS-C-corner of the four lenses.

 Results at 70mm:

-At 70mm the three lenses (again) deliver neck-and-neck performance with the Sigma having a slight advantage at the APS-C-corner but a less clear FF-corner.
+At 70mm the Sony is the softest of the four lenses.
+The Sigma, Tamron and Nikon deliver neck-and-neck performance with the Sigma having a slight advantage at the APS-C-corner but a less clear FF-corner.

 Vignetting and distortions

 To make it easier to see light fall-off in the corners of a full-frame sensor I’ve arranged a series of three shots each with the new Sigma at f2.8, f4.0, and f5.6.
 All images were developed to the same brightness in the center and are shown with shading compensation OFF (1st row) resp.
 AUTO (2nd row):

 The sample images above show that even with the lens profile applied vignetting is not completely eliminated.
 With automatic shading compensation the extreme corners are lifted about 1.1-1.2 EV.

 Distortions are of the barrel type at 24mm focal length with a strong mustachio effect and turn to pin-cushion at 70mm.
 See the examples at the end of the samples page.
 The current version of Adobe’s RAW converter does not correct for distortions.